redhat-openstack/ansible-nfv/docs/packstack/post_install/openstack_tasks.md

 * setup_os_env - Run Openstack virtual env creation for env tasks.
 * create_networks - Run networks creation.
 * images_upload - Upload images to the Openstack environment.

+## Run triggers
+* setup_os_env - Executed if 'true'.
+True by default.
+* create_networks - Executed if 'true'.
+True by default.
+* images_upload - Executed if 'true'.
+True by default.
+* overcloud_delete - Executed if 'true'.
+False by default.

 ## Role variables
 Define the networks that should be created on the overcloud.